kodiweera/HB6207/goals23.md

 ## Systems Administration

-- Continue to maintain, update, and enhance the DBIC Data Servers and computing infrastructure.
+- Continue to maintain, update, and enhance the DBIC Data Servers, fMRI peripheral equipment, and computing infrastructure.

 - Enhance, update, and expand DBIC Documentation, user manuals, and training protocols.